Quick Take

 Females build their nests in tightly packed low-lying shrubs and construct them with dry grass, bark strips, fine twigs, and spider webs.
 They line the inside with wool, feathers, and animal hair.

-The Superb Fairy-wren inhabits the southeastern regions of Australia, ranging from southeastern Queensland and eastern New South Wales to southern Eyre Peninsula in South Australia, and can also be found in Tasmania, King Island, Flinders Island, and Kangaroo Island.
+The Superb Fairy-wren inhabits the southeastern regions of Australia, ranging from southeastern Queensland and eastern New South Wales to the southern Eyre Peninsula in South Australia, and can also be found in Tasmania, King Island, Flinders Island, and Kangaroo Island.

 Size, Appearance, and Behavior